What is RERA? Everything You Need to Know

 How to Check RERA Registration and Approval?

-Verifying a real estate project’s registration ensures transparency and protects buyers from fraud.
+Verifying a real estate project’s RERA registration ensures transparency and protects buyers from fraud.
 However, if you are wondering how to check RERA registration and approval of a project, follow these simple steps:

 1. Visit the State’s RERA Website

-RERA operates at the state level, so each state in India has its own official portal.
+The Real Estate Regulation and Development Act (RERA) is implemented at the state level, so each state in India has its own official portal.
 Firstly, start by visiting the relevant RERA website for the state where the project is located.
 For instance, you can check Kerala projects on the official Kerala RERA site, while you need to visit the Delhi portal for Delhi projects.

 2. Search for the Project